datastax/astrapy/README.md

 Steps:

-1. export variables as in one of the `tests/env_templates/*.base.template` examples.
+1. Export variables as in one of the `tests/env_templates/*.base.template` examples.
+2. _Astra only_: Uncomment the shared-secret vectorize testing in the env-file; (alternatively, store an API Key in Astra DB for use by the tests).
-2. export variables as in the `tests/env_templates/env.vectorize-minimal.template` example.
+3. Export variables as in the `tests/env_templates/env.vectorize-minimal.template` example.
-3. `uv venv --python ">=3.8<3.13" && uv run pytest tests/base`
+4. Run: `uv venv --python ">=3.8<3.13" && uv run pytest tests/base`

 #### All available tests/targets